lewissbaker/cppcoro/README.md

 or rethrow the task's exception if the task completed with an unhandled exception.

-The `sync_wait()` function is mostly useful for starting a top-level task from within `main()` and waiting until the task finishes, in practise it the only way to start the first/top-level `lazy_task`.
+The `sync_wait()` function is mostly useful for starting a top-level task from within `main()` and waiting until the task finishes, in practise it is the only way to start the first/top-level `task`.

 API Summary:
 ```c++